kirito-k/Lightning-File-Sharing-P2P-System/README.md

 # Lightning-File-Sharing-P2P-System
-Lightning File Sharing P2P System is a peer to peer file sharing system based on Kademlia routing.
+Lightning File Sharing P2P System is a peer to peer file sharing system based on torrent applications.
+It uses Kademlia routing algorithm to find optimized path from source to destination.
 Kademlia is an optimized routing algorithm popularly used in distributed systems.

 There are two parts in this system.
 - Peers(those who sends and receives file from one another)